Best of

 2 min read

 We've watched the contact-app space drift toward more telemetry, more AI ingest, more ambiguity about what "backed up" means.
+If you want to understand how private your contact data actually is, that article lays out the full picture.
 These are the tools we'd point a privacy-conscious friend at - ranked roughly by how clean the privacy posture is, not by feature breadth.

 The picks